Kano residents decry heatwave, erratic power as businesses struggle

 |

 “This year, there was no extreme cold weather at all, even during the cold season.
-After Ramadan, the kind of heat we’ve experienced in Kano is like nothing I’ve seen since I moved here,” she said.
+After Ramadan, the kind of heat we’ve experienced in Kano is like nothing I’ve seen since I moved here,” Mrs Aliyu said.

 “I keep pouring water on my body from morning till night to cool down.
 Even the water in the bathroom gets hot on its own,” she said.

-Another resident, Salma Usman, a housewife, said the weather becomes unbearable between afternoon and evening.
+Another resident, Salma Usman, said the weather had become unbearable between afternoon and evening.

 “The heat is seriously affecting our activities.
 In the afternoon, we are tired, sweating, and weak.
-My children have heat rashes and keep crying because of the heat,” she said.
+My children have heat rashes and keep crying because of the heat,” Mrs Usman said.

 Yusufa Abdullahi, a bricklayer, said the heat had robbed many residents of sleep and reduced productivity.